tristanl2027/Year-11-CS-Unit-7-Classes-Tutorial-BookHasAAuthor/README.md

 Become familiar with UML (unified modeling language) Define a class that is composed of an already existing class

-Composition

-Composition means to design a class that is composed of already defined classes.
+Sometimes, it makes sense to create a class that is made up of already defined classes.
 This creates a relationship referred to as a “has-a” relationship, where one class contains a reference to another.
 An example would be if we defined two classes: Person and Address.
 A Person “has-a” Address.
 In the Person class we would include a property called address of type Address.

 public class Person {